 Please ensure all scans lengths are rounded to the nearest 5 seconds.
 The ATCA observing systems run on a 5 second cycle.
 This is another reason not to use “dwell” observing.

-SCHED has a parameter called 'prescan' which purports to start recording media early (but only works as prescribed for VLBA controllers) and should be explicitly set to 0 for LBA schedules (in some versions of SCHED it does not default to 0).
+SCHED has a parameter called 'PRESTART' which purports to start recording media early, but only works as described for VLBA controllers, and so should be explicitly set to 0 for LBA schedules (in some versions of SCHED it does not default to 0).
 Before any scans in your .key file, add the line:

 There is a 3 “cycle” overhead at ATCA.
 This means that at the ATCA there is a always a minimum 15 sec of invalid data between scans (this includes frequency changes, two scans observing the same source at the same frequency etc).
 This is not additional to slew time (ie the invalid time between scans is either 15sec or the slew time, whichever is largest).